UDST/urbanaccess/docs/source/installation.rst

 Current status
 ~~~~~~~~~~~~~~~~~~

-UrbanAccess is currently in a alpha release.
+UrbanAccess is currently in a alpha release and only compatible with Python 2.x.
 Further code refinements are expected.

 *Forthcoming improvements:*

 * Tutorial/demo
 * Unit tests
+* Python 3
+* pep8 compliance

 Installation
 ~~~~~~~~~~~~~~